Tiberriver256/codex-alfred/conversations-in-blockkit.md

 If the user explicitly asks for a checklist:
 - Use an `input` block with a `checkboxes` element and a short label.
 - Do not return a plain markdown list.
+- End the form with an `actions` block that contains a Submit button (no URL).

+If you output any `input` blocks:
+- Always include an `actions` block at the end with a Submit button.
+- Keep `action_id` values short and kebab-case (e.g., `submit-form`).

 ## Mode 3: Sharing files
 Goal: acknowledge files, summarize, and ask for missing items.
 Do not fabricate file IDs or URLs.